 One of the most recent tactics we have seen from GEICO is the strategy of buying an injured person’s hospital lien for a fraction of the original charge from the hospital via a company called ClaimTECH Solutions.
 While paying your hospital bill at a reduced rate might seem like a noble thing to do, the motives for this are not so altruistic.

 When a case goes to trial, juries often will link the pain and suffering award to some fraction/multiple of the medical bills.
 When the medical bills are low, this can act as an anchor to keep the jury from awarding a large amount.
-Additionally, in Texas you are only allowed to show the jury the actual amount incurred for medical expenses not the original amount charged when there is a discount taken.
+Additionally, in Texas, you are only allowed to show the jury the actual amount incurred for medical expenses not the original amount charged when there is a discount taken.
 So that $20,000.00 hospital bill that gets settled for $5,000.00, now appears to the jury as it was only a $5,000.00 bill—thereby giving the jury the false impression that it was not as serious of an accident and therefore not worthy of a high pain and suffering award.

-Once the the hospital bill is settled for a fraction of the charge, then an insurance adjuster can use this lower settlement number as their basis for calculating a settlement value on the claim.
-The end result is that you can expect a lower total settlement offer.
-Insurance companies are able to do this when you do not have a lawyer in part because the hospitals typically make you sign an assignment of benefits to the hospital which gives them the ability to pursue and negotiate with the insurance company without telling you if you do not know to take action to protect your rights.
+Once the hospital bill is settled for a fraction of the charge, then an insurance adjuster can use this lower settlement number as their basis for calculating a settlement value on the claim.
+The result is that you can expect a lower total settlement offer.
+Insurance companies can do this when you do not have a lawyer in part because the hospitals typically make you sign an assignment of benefits to the hospital which gives them the ability to pursue and negotiate with the insurance company without telling you if you do not know to take action to protect your rights.

 How Can You Fight GEICO When They Try to Pay Off The Lien and Devalue Your Case?

 There are several tools a car accident lawyer can use to combat this practice.
 One thing that can be done early on, is that the lawyer can send a letter to the hospital notifying them that the lawyer, by contract, has an assignment in the case and that the hospital is not authorized to negotiate the bills.
-After that, any such attempt by the medical provider to negotiate could constitute a tortious interference with the attorney-client contract thereby potentially exposing the insurance company and/or the hospital to liability.
+After that, any such attempt by the medical provider to negotiate could constitute tortious interference with the attorney-client contract thereby potentially exposing the insurance company and/or the hospital to liability.
 Second, a lawsuit can be filed against GEICO for interfering with the attorney-client contract by paying bills that are subject to an attorney’s lien.